Alon-Alush/alon-alush.github.io/_posts/AI world/2025-05-03-shapesinctermination.md

-# The community's reaction
+# The community's perspective

+The community's opinions were mixed.
 Some people harshly criticized Discord's perceived overreach when it comes to Discord-hosted projects like these:

 ![Reddit comment criticizing Discord over the takedown](/assets/images/AI%20world/shapesinc/comment.png)

-Others were skeptic regarding Shapes Inc's claim of "innocency", mentioning how their questionable data collection practices have played a role in the takedown:
+Others took a more balanced stance, expressing skepticism regarding Shapes Inc's claim of "innocency" and mentioning how their questionable data collection practices have played a role in the takedown:

 ![Reddit comment defending Discord's actions](/assets/images/AI%20world/shapesinc/defend.png)